digicracy/wordpress/README.md

 of units to add, so to add three more units:

     juju add-unit -n3 wordpress

+## I want more caching, I want MEMCACHING!

+Why not?
+We could ALL use more caching.
+Deploy a memcached server and relate it to your WordPress service to add memcache caching.
+This will automagically install [WP-FFPC](http://wordpress.org/extend/plugins/wp-ffpc/) (regardless of your tuning settings) and configure it to cache rendered pages to the memcache server.
+In addition to this layer of caching, Nginx will be pull directly from memcache bypassing PHP altogether.
+You could theoretically do this, then turn off php5-fpm on all your servers and just have Nginx serve static content during peak times
+(though, you wouldn't be able to access the admin panel or any uncached pages - it's just a potential scenario).

+    juju deploy memcached
+    juju add-relation memcached wordpress

+This setup will also synchronize the flushing of cache across all WordPress nodes, making it idea to avoid stale caches.

 ## I don't want to run three different machines for one WP install